csiro-robotics/Reg-NF/index.md

 ### Code
  <p>
-    We will be providing code for running our neural field registration code <a href="https://github.com/csiro-robotics/Reg-NF">in our GitHub repository</a> as well as code for utilizing our ONR dataset of simulated environments.
+    We provide all the code used for registration of neural fielfs <a href="https://github.com/csiro-robotics/Reg-NF">in our GitHub repository</a> as well as code for utilizing our ONR dataset of simulated environments.
 </p>

 ### Paper